ansleybrown1337/runoff-mcmc/README.md

 # Modeling Runoff Water Quality using Markov-Chain Monte Carlo Techniques in R
 _By A.J.
 Brown, Agricultural Data Scientist_

+> [!WARNING]
+> This project is not yet complete, so this code is not yet fully functional.
+This notice will be removed when a first version is successful and online.

 Here, we explore the application of Markov chain Monte Carlo (MCMC) techniques to model runoff water quality.
 This project signifies my inaugural venture into leveraging MCMC methodologies, aiming to provide a deeper understanding and predictive capabilities for runoff water quality.

 ## Key Features: